-This example shows how you can configure and test the forwarding of a vCenter Server Appliance syslog by using the API.
-The example is based on the log_forwarding.py sample.
+This example shows how you can configure and test the forwarding of a vCenter Server syslog by using the API.
+The example is based on the log\forwarding.py sample.

-Note For a complete and up-to-date version of the sample code, see the vSphere Automation SDK Python samples at GitHub.
+Note For a complete and up-to-date version of the sample code, see the vsphere-automation-sdkpython VMware repository at GitHub.